Storytime with Kal: the time I was chased by turkeys

 Until the started fluffing their tails, that is.

 They gave up the chase pretty quickly, thankfully.
-The next day my achilles tendon was really messed up, turns out that run caused acute achilles tendonitis because I shouldn’t have introduced so many “hill sessions” and I haven’t been able to run since.
+The next day my Achilles tendon was really messed up.
+It turns out that running caused acute Achilles tendonitis because I shouldn’t have introduced so many “hill sessions” and I haven’t been able to run since.
 I always joke about how I was chased by turkeys on a run the day before Thanksgiving, calling my running injury The Turkey’s Revenge.

 There you have it, folks: ya girl was chased by turkeys on the day before Thanksgiving and lived to tell the tale!
 Have you ever been chased by birds?
 What random and totally out there stories do you have that are so crazy people assume you made them up?
 I’d love to hear your thoughts & experiences down in the comments!